Sal7one/HideTwitterTags/README.md

 # HideTwitterTags

 Hide Twitter Tags and news (What’s happening) + Who to follow + relevant people + twitter footer + Twitter Search

-# Now has better support Arabic, German, Spanish Twitters.
-(Might work for all languages by defualt but won't look perfect)
+# Now it works for all languages

-Feel free to add your own lanuage line 104 in script, and 136 in css
+It also has Hard coded support for English, Arabic, German, Spanish

 # Features

 Hide Annoying tags (and other things)

 You can show or hide them with a button

 Your preference will be saved in memory

 It works in Profile pages and without a Twitter account.

 It now works with Twitter footer, who to follow and relevant people (inside tweets)

 It's made by me 💅

 ![Screenshot](https://github.com/Sal7one/HideTwitterTags/blob/master/newscreenshot.png?raw=true)

 # How to use

 Download from here!

 [DOWNLOAD (Chrome Web Store](https://chrome.google.com/webstore/detail/twitter-tags-hider/njfgdkckokikphjhheihclmnjnbchfci)

 Or

 Download as Zip file, Open chrome Extensions and load the folder as unpacked

 # Side note